0xasritha/linux-rootkits/how-to-write-a-rootkit.md

 - linux system almost entirely dynamically linked, but there will still be some statically linked programs
 - so could statically compile binaries (ex. use `busybox` static binaries) - `busybox ls -la` (TODO: look into this)

+- from Om: sign everything yourself and then enroll key into UEFI if it doesnt support secure boot (like Arch) -> learn more about this stuff im confuzzled

 ---